 Privacy is a bigger deal now than ever before.
 People know how much sites can track them these days and are taking active steps to prevent it.
+After all, some of that tracking can be pretty creepy.
 A good privacy browser can help.
 They generally don’t save cookies, often block trackers, and sometimes even block advertising.
-There are three types of privacy browser.
+There are three types of privacy browsers.
 The first actively deletes all traces of you browsing the web after you exit, including cookies, history, passwords, etc. The second type blocks trackers, ads, and keeps websites from knowing who you are.
 Finally, the third type does both.
 We have all three types on this list.
 Here are the best privacy web browsers for Android.

 Cake Web Browser focuses more on not tracking its users than it does on websites tracking users.
 The app features a full privacy mode and Cake never tracks you.
 Additionally, there is passcode protection to keep other people out of your browser.
 Some other privacy features include HTTPS Everywhere, ad and tracker blocking, a Do Not Track mode, and more.
 On the functionality side, the app features a surprisingly decent voice search, a dark mode, and you can even change the app icon.
 It’s an excellent all-around experience and its swipe search function is fun too.

 Dolphin Zero is an above-average incognito browser.
 The app boasts a small download size (500kb), a Do Not Track mode that prevents the app from storing a bunch of information as well as an ad blocker.
 It’s not quite as powerful as some others.
 However, if all you need is to make sure nobody sees your browsing history, this one does a reasonable enough job.
 Plus, it has some neat features like gesture controls, themes, and the ability to download video content.